prisma/specs/lift/Readme.md

 ## The Lift Approach

-Lift works differently.
+Prisma's Lift works differently.
 While Lift still has a `migrations/` folder, the migrations are generated for you.
+With Lift, you just need to change your `schema.prisma` file and run `lift save`.
+This will generate the necessary steps to transition your schema from A to B.

+A result might look like this:

 ```diff
 model Blog {